szaumoor/ZSTweaks/ZSTweaks/README.md

 - 5% elemental damage bonus
 - +2 save vs. Invocation

-**Component 1620:** Make Vicross' Thayan Circlet apply Improved Shield of Chaos instead of just Shield of Chaos
+**Component 1620:** Make Vicross' Thayan Circlet more interesting for Wild Mages

 This makes the circlet a bit more valuable by making it more effective in controlling Wild Surges.
 It's a little underwhelming to just have the same bonus as the robe of Hayes.

+Additionally, in the same theme of chaos related to wild magic, while wearing the circlet, they get a 15% bonus to a random non-physical type of damage, except poison.
+So, for example, if you happen to be in a Magic Damage bonus round, a Horrid Wilting that deals 100 damage, would deal 115 damage.
+If not, too bad!

+To promote specialization, this also restricts the circlet to Wild Mages.

 **Component 1650:** Make mage robes without cloak (like Robe of Vecna) take on the appearance of a robe with cloak